jmkorhonen/jmkorhonen.github.io/_posts/2022/2022-09-21-russian-industrial-mobilization-cannot-alter-the-outcome-of-the-war.md

 date: 2022-09-21
 permalink: /posts/2022/2022-09-21-russian-industrial-mobilization-cannot-alter-the-outcome-of-the-war/
 tags:
-- history
+- History
-- war
+- War
 - Russia
 - Ukraine
-- defence
+- Defence
-- manufacturing
+- Industrial Mobilization
 ---
 *Not my best prediction.
 I underestimated just how much* Russian *blood the Kremlin is willing to shed, and how stingy the West is going to be with weapons and aid to Ukraine.
 (2025-11-03)*